 While there is some iron content already in cereal products, as almost all wholegrains naturally contain some iron, it’s quite common for brands to fortify cereal products with extra iron.
 One of the most common quantities in fortified breakfast cereals is around 3.0mg per serve, as you can see from the below table of examples.
 Natural rolled oats contain about 1.1mg of iron per 30g serve.

-It can be hard giving up that sugar fix from your Crunchy Nut or Coco Pops – but you don’t have to.
-Sugary cereal can be okay as an occasional treat, even for dessert!
+If you’re really having trouble giving up that sugar fix from your Crunchy Nut or Coco Pops, try to enjoy it as an occasional treat between wholegrain cereals.
 For a healthy lifestyle, balance is everything.